Inflation: An X-Ray View of the Components

 The chart below shows Headline and Core CPI for urban consumers since 2007.
 Core CPI excludes the two most volatile components: food and energy.
 We've highlighted the 2% level that the Federal Reserve is targeting for inflation, although the Fed traditionally uses the Personal Consumption Expenditure (PCE) price index as their preferred inflation gauge.

-Year-over-year Core CPI (the blue line) was above 2% from the end of 2015 through April and is now below that benchmark.
+Year-over-year Core CPI (the blue line) was above 2% from the end of 2015 through February 2017 and is now above that benchmark as of March 2018.
 The more volatile Headline CPI has spent most of the previous five years under the 2% lower benchmark, and much of the volatility in this metric has been the result of broad swings in gasoline prices (more on gasoline here).